Rishikesh to Joshimath: Distance, Road Condition, Travel Time!

 Rishikesh to Joshimath Bus

-You can get to Joshimath by bus or by hiring a taxi.
-The drive is very scenic and runs along the Ganga and its tributaries.
-The buses are mostly private-run and generally in poor to average condition.
-The buses leave from Haridwar/Dehradun/Rishikesh in the morning starting at 4:30 am.
-The last bus leaves by around 7 a.m.
-The journey is long, taking about 9-11 hours depending on the number of stops your bus is making on the trip.
+You can travel to Joshimath by bus or by hiring a taxi.
+The scenic drive runs along the Ganga and its tributaries.
+Buses, mostly private-run and in poor to average condition, depart from Haridwar, Dehradun, and Rishikesh in the morning, starting at 4:30 AM, with the last bus leaving around 7 AM.
+The journey takes about 9-11 hours, depending on the number of stops.

 Conclusion